-The care package costs described in this schema illustrate the median public expenditure costs of \pounds 154.60 per week on health and social care support in a 2005 home care sample of 365 cases.1 In this sample there were 35 per cent of 'intensive' cases with 10 or more home care hours per week compared with 26 per cent in the England as a whole.
+The care package costs described in this schema illustrate the median public expenditure costs of $\pounds 160$ per week on health and social care support in a 2005 home care sample of 365 cases.1 In this sample there were 35 per cent of 'intensive' cases with 10 or more home care hours per week compared with 26 per cent in England as a whole.
 Package costs exclude the costs of hospital and any use of care homes for respite care.
 Social work/care management costs were only included where visits from a social worker during the previous three months were reported by the individual.
 GP visits were not collected so estimates based on national data have been included.
+All costs have been uprated using the appropriate inflators.

 Type of case Mrs D. was an 80 year old widow living with two other relatives.
 Functional ability Mrs D. had problems with four activities of daily living: stairs, getting around outside, dressing and bathing.
-Services Average weekly cost Level of service Description Social care Home care £150 10 hours per week Based on the cost of local authority organised home care.
-Health care GP £7.60 13.2. minutes Visits estimated at once every eight weeks based on the General Practitioner Workload Survey, April 2004.
-2 Accommodation £67 Shared two bedroom house/bungalow with two other relatives.
+Social care Home care £186 10 hours per week Based on the cost of local authority organised home care.
+Health care GP £6.90 11.4 minutes Visits estimated at once every eight weeks based on the General Practitioner Workload Survey, July 2007.
+2 Accommodation £77 Shared two bedroom house/bungalow with two other relatives.
 Privately rented.
-Based on the average (private) rental income in England in 2005 and adjusted to take account of shared situation.
-3 Living expenses £206 Living expenses taken from the Family Expenditure Survey (2001/2002, uprated to 2005/2006 price levels).
+Based on the average (private) rental income in England in 2007 and adjusted to take account of shared situation.
+3 Living expenses £214 Living expenses taken from the Family Expenditure Survey (2001/2002, uprated to 2006/2007 price levels).
 4 Based on one man one woman retired households mainly dependent on state pensions and adjusted to allow for two other relatives.
-Total weekly cost of health and social care package £158 £431 Excludes accommodation and living expenses.
+Total weekly cost of health and social care package £193 £483 Excludes accommodation and living expenses.
 Includes all costs.

-1 Darton, R., Forder, J., Bebbington, A., Netten, A., Towers, A-M. and Williams, J. (2006) Analysis to support the development of the Relative Needs Formula for Older People, PSSRU Discussion Paper 2265/3, Personal Social Services Research Unit, University of Kent.
+1 Darton, R., Forder, J., Bebbington, A., Netten, A., Towers, A-M. & Williams, J. (2006) Analysis to support the development of the Relative Needs Formula for Older People, PSSRU Discussion Paper 2265/3, Personal Social Services Research Unit, University of Kent.